Refrigeration

 Refrigerated vehicles

-This TCL category relates to traditional vehicles that are installed with thermostatically controlled cargo compartments to enable required temperature ranges to be maintained.
+This temperature-controlled transportation logistics category relates to traditional vehicles that are installed with thermostatically controlled cargo compartments to enable required temperature ranges to be maintained throughout transit.

-While some smaller vehicles rely on their engines to power their refrigeration units, most large vehicles possess independently powered units and electrical backup systems.
+While some smaller vehicles rely on their engines to power their refrigeration units, most large vehicles possess independently powered units and electrical backup systems ensure uninterrupted cold chain integrity.

 To safely transport temperature-sensitive goods, these vehicles are typically constructed with a host of unique features.

-For example, dual-evaporators to maintain chilled temperatures, temperature monitoring equipment to keep consistent logs, and remote temperature monitoring capabilities.
+For example, dual-evaporators to maintain precise chilled temperatures, temperature data loggers and temperature monitoring equipment to keep consistent record-keeping logs, and remote temperature monitoring and GPS temperature tracking capabilities, as well as IoT cold chain sensors for real-time alerts.

 Active shipping system

-Active shipping systems are mainly employed in air freight and sea freight shipping.
-These are powered primarily by internal batteries or via an external electricity source, and thus well suited to long-term shipments.
+Active shipping systems are mainly employed in temperature-controlled air freight logistics and sea freight shipping.
+These are powered primarily by internal batteries or via an external electricity source, and thus are well-suited to long-term shipments and international refrigerated transport.

 Passive shipping system

-Passive shipping systems require no human or external input as they possess the ability to maintain consistent temperatures over a set period of time.
+Passive shipping systems require no human or external input as they possess the ability to maintain consistent temperatures over a set period of time using thermal packaging solutions

 However, after this set period of time, they expire.
-Such systems are better suited to short journeys to minimise temperature fluctuations or errors.
+Such systems are better suited to short journeys and time-critical cold chain shipments to minimise temperature fluctuations or errors.

 Also read our article on “Offshore reefer container temperature range